 Dean of Engineering Honors Program: Established in 2012, this program broadens and enriches the academic learning experience, creates an environment of excellence and excitement, and puts students on the path for success.
 Incoming freshman will be admitted to the program based on academic excellence in high school.
-For more information, visit nyit.edu/engineering/honors_program.

-For more information about scholarship and honors programs, visit the Dean of Engineering Honors Program webpage.
+For more information about scholarship and honors programs, visit the Dean of Engineering Honors Program.